 Auto enrolment requires that employees are automatically enrolled and then given the option to opt out.
 Salary sacrifice, on the other-hand, is a voluntary reduction to the employee’s contractual pay.
 HMRC has made it clear that an employer must document and agree a salary sacrifice arrangement with each employee before it takes place.
 As salary sacrifice arrangements go against the automatic entitlement to be enrolled, making salary sacrifice a condition for enrolment into the pension scheme will not be permitted.

 Secondly, if the employer is using qualifying earnings as the basis to calculate contributions, a reduction in salary will mean a lower basis on which to base minimum contributions.
-Alternatively, if contributions are based on pensionable pay, the scheme rules wil determine the contribution basis.
+Alternatively, if contributions are based on pensionable pay, the scheme rules will determine the contribution basis.

 Automatically enrolled jobholders have the choice to opt out of the pension scheme within one month.
 This means that where a salary exchange arrangement has been used with automatic enrolment, the jobholder’s salary should be returned to its previously higher level.
 Fortunately, a relaxation of the previous HMRC rules means that employers can revoke a salary exchange arrangement and return the jobholder’s salary to its previously higher level without having to wait one year to do so.

 As seen above, there are a number of issues for employers considering using salary exchange with auto enrolment.
 The key to operating salary sacrifice alongside auto enrolment is to document the sacrifice agreement in a way which allows the employer to comply with its auto-enrolment duties.
-There may not be one right answer but an employer contemplating salary exchange at its staging date might consider:
+There may not be one right answer but an employer contemplating salary exchange at its duties start date might consider: